ansible/molecule/.github/ISSUE_TEMPLATE/proposal.md

 ---
-name: 📝 Proposal
+name: Proposal
-about: Suggest an large change for the Molecule project
+about: Suggest a large change for the Molecule project
 labels: proposal
 ---